qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 ### Git

-- Rebase can rewrite history.
-If history is rewritten, normal push will give conflicts.
-After rewriting history, force push is needed.
-If remote branch's history is rewritten, pulling should use `--rebase`.
+- Rebase and squashing will rewrite history.
+If local history is rewritten, normal push will give conflicts, need to use force push.
+If remote branch's history is rewritten, normal pull will give conflicts, need to use `--rebase` pulling. [^rewrite_history]
   - Force pushing with `--force-with-lease` can sometimes avoid overwriting other developers' commits.
 But if you fetch then don't pull, `--force-with-lease` cannot protect.
   - The main purpose of rebase is to make commit graph a straight line.
 If you don't care about commit graph aesthetics, only using merge can avoid troubles.
 - After commiting files, adding these files into `.gitignore` won't automatically exclude them from git.
 To exclude them, delete them or use `git rm --cached`.
 Note that after excluding and pushing, when another coworker pulls, these files will be deleted (not just excluded from git).